Starting Sept. 1, 2025, Oregon will restart ABAWD Work Rules for the Supplemental Nutrition Assistance Program (SNAP)

 Financial Support

-• Financial assistance to help you meet your goals.
-Covered costs may include transportation, work clothing, testing costs, emergency assistance, and more.
+- Financial assistance to help you meet your goals.
+Covered costs may include transportation, work clothing, testing costs, tuition assistance, and more.

 Continued Support

-• When you complete your program and land a great job, SNAP E&T can continue to support you to transition to and grow in your new job.
+- When you complete your program and land a great job, the ABAWD Program can continue to support you to transition to and grow in your new job.

 Able-Bodied Adults Without Dependents (ABAWD) Program Overview